JonathanMair/parameterized_mortgage/README.md

 This software makes calculations that could be relevant to investment decisions, but it is provided without warranty.
 Users' attention is drawn to the relevant paragraphs of the licence.

+## Change log

+- 0.1.3: moved __main__.py with demo cli to module `dashboard`
+- 0.1.2: fixed error in param.depends declarations in Mortgage